ro0tx4mit/DWA/README.md

 ## Ethical Notice
-The developer of this program, Josh Schiavone, is not resposible for misuse of this data gathering tool.
-Do not use darkdump to navigate websites that take part in any activity that is identified as illegal under the laws and regulations of your government.
+The developer of this program, Amit Kumar Bisoyi, is not resposible for misuse of this data gathering tool.
+Do not use DWA to navigate websites that take part in any activity that is identified as illegal under the laws and regulations of your government.
 May God bless you all.

 ## License
 MIT License<br/>